-We applied certain limited procedures to the management's discussion and analysis; the budgetary comparison schedules for the General Fund and Grants Administration Fund; the schedules of changes in net pension liability and related ratios; the schedule of changes in net other post-employment liability and related ratios; and the schedules plan contributions which are required supplementary information (RSI) that supplements the basic financial statements.
+We applied certain limited procedures to the management's discussion and analysis, the budgetary comparison schedules for the General Fund and Grants Administration special revenue fund, and the required pension and other post-employment benefits schedules as listed in the table of contents which are required supplementary information (RSI) that supplements the basic financial statements.
 Our procedures consisted of inquiries of management regarding the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We did not audit the RSI and do not express an opinion or provide any assurance on the RSI.

-We were engaged to report on the combining and individual fund financial statements and schedules which accompany the financial statements but are not RSI.
+We were engaged to report on the combining and individual fund statements and schedules which accompany the financial statements but are not RSI.
 With respect to this supplementary information, we made certain inquiries of management and evaluated the form, content, and methods of preparing the information to determine that the information complies with accounting principles generally accepted in the United States of America, the method of preparing it has not changed from the prior period, and the information is appropriate and complete in relation to our audit of the financial statements.
 We compared and reconciled the supplementary information to the underlying accounting records used to prepare the financial statements or to the financial statements themselves.

-We were not engaged to report on the introductory and statistical sections of the Comprehensive Annual Financial Report, which accompany the financial statements but are not RSI.
+We were not engaged to report on the introductory and statistical sections of the Annual Comprehensive Financial Report, which accompany the financial statements but are not RSI.
 Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.